Adult Safeguarding Policy

 • Follow up reports of safeguarding concerns promptly.

-• Report concerns or suspicions regarding safeguarding violations to the most senior person involved with the event or programme or other senior member of the sangha, who will, if appropriate, get advice from the Trustees.
+• senior person involved with the event or programme or other senior member of the sangha, who will, if appropriate, get advice from the The Listening Post team, or report their concern directly to the Listening Post, who will give them advice about the options for taking it further.

 • The Spiritual Director and the Trustees will be informed of any serious concerns or incidents.